ItBurnsWhenICommit/lancer-mcp/docs/ARCHITECTURE.md

-# Architecture - Project Indexer MCP
+# Architecture - Lancer MCP

 ## Core Principle: ONE Tool for Agents